14th July 2016: the UK finally got it’s grubby little claws on the newest app to take the world by storm – Pokémon Go.

 Day 4: Friday 22nd July

 First day out on the hunt!
 A trip out to the city of Wakefield meant that my 3G was enabled and I was all set to catch some more Pokés!
 Today was the first time I had experienced seeing the various landmarks such as gyms and Pokéstops and, if I’m honest, I was quite excited, as sad that sounds.
 Catch-wise, I mostly got more Ratattas and Pidgeys; it seems that they make up the majority of the Pokémon population around this area.
 Saying that, however, I managed to catch a Goldeen, a Magikarp and even an Eevee among many others, so it’s not all bad!
 Today I also reached Level 5 (finally!) which meant that I could choose what team to compete as.
-Considering the majority of my friends from Society had already picked theirs, I was a little late and perhaps a little too influenced.
+Considering the majority of my friends from university had already picked theirs, I was a little late and perhaps a little too influenced.
 However, based on the colours in my local area and the area around university, I decided to team up with my friends on Team Valor.
 Watch out, Mystic and Instinct!